epicmanmoo/FirstLoginCreater/README.md

-Create an account using SQLite Database
+Create an account using SQLite Database.

 Other materials, such as drawable and mipmap, are unchanged.